-- map_data (object) The data for a map, to be passed to escher.Map.from_data().
-If null, then an empty Builder is initialized - model_data (object) The data for a cobra model, to be passed to escher.CobraModel().
-Can be null. - embedded_css (string) The stylesheet for the SVG elements in the Escher map. - selection (object) (Optional, Default: In the body element) The d3 selection of an element to place the Builder into.
-The selection cannot be inside an SVG element. - options (object) (Optional) An object defining any of the following options:
+- map\data (object) The data for an Escher map layout.
+Optional: Pass null to load an empty Builder. - model\data (object) The data for a Cobra model that will be used with the Add Reaction tool to build a layout.
+Optional: Pass null to load the Builder without a model. - embedded\css (string) The stylesheet for the SVG elements in the Escher map.
+Optional: Pass null to use the default style. - selection (object) The D3 selection of a HTML element that will hold the Builder.
+(The selection cannot be a SVG element.)
+Optional: Pass null to load the Builder in the HTML body. - options (object) -

+An object defining any of the following options.
+Optional: Pass null to use all default options.